alfredlucero/numberwithcommas/README.md

 Finally, run `tsc usage.ts` to compile it down to JavaScript and `node usage.js` to run the code that tries using the linked local package.

 ## How to publish a new npm package version?

+Make sure you are logged into your account through `npm login`.
+If you are not logged into the proper user, use `npm logout` first.

+Then, run `npm run build` to compile the package into the `dist/` folder.

+Next, do `npm version <patch|minor|major>`.

+Finally, do `npm publish`.